ojn/asciidoc-folds/README.md

 # asciidoc-folds package

-This is a Asciidoc ported version of markdown-folder package.

-This package folds and unfolds asciidoc headings and fenced code blocks.
+Atom package that folds and unfolds asciidoc headings and fenced code blocks.

 Note that the headings must use the equal signs.
-That is, underlined title formatting does not work.
+That is, underlined heading syntax does not work.
 There must also be some whitespace between the equal sign and the heading text.
 Examples that DO work:

 `= My First Heading`